Amjadadam1/EXCEL-PROJECT/README.md

 ```
  - the Sales spikes at the 5th day of every month.
  - The Coffe Products Represent more the 55 % of the total revenue.
- - in February the Revenue decreased by
+ - in February the Revenue decreased by 6.74%
-and the Quantity sold By
+and the Quantity sold By 5.24%

+ # Dashboard Overiew

 #
 # Conclusion :
 Between January and June, the business experienced remarkable growth, with total revenue increasing by 100%.
 This impressive performance was driven by the significant contributions from three key branches: